BogdanDIA/Daikin_brc52A6x/README.md

 # Daikin_brc52A6x
-Control of Daikin AC with ESPHome.
-The aim is to be able to control the AC from both Home Assistant and remote control.
+Control of Daikin AC with both AC's remote and ESPHome(HA).
+This adds support for Daikin's BRC52A6x remote control but probably will work for other remotes as well.

 ## The regular way using an IR receiver and an IR transmitter